 • Northern Rockhopper Penguins – Northern rockhopper penguins are native to the southern Indian and Atlantic Oceans.
 Approximately 85 percent of the Northern Rockhopper Penguins are found in the South Atlantic Ocean and the remaining 15 percent is found in the Indian Ocean on Amsterdam and St. Paul islands.

-• Southern Rockhopper Penguins – Southern rockhopper penguins are native in some parts of South America which have short beaks and red eyes.
+• Southern Rockhopper Penguins – Southern rockhopper penguins are native to some parts of South America and have short beaks and red eyes.
 Southern rockhoppers are smaller than northern rockhoppers.
 The average lifespan is about 10 years.

-• Emperor Penguins – Emperor penguins are the tallest penguin at more than 1m in height.
-They have the ability to sink in deep water in Antarctica.
+• Emperor Penguins – Emperor penguins are the tallest penguins at more than 1m in height.
+They can sink in deep water in Antarctica.

 • Galapagos Penguin – The Galapagos Penguin is the smallest South American penguin that lives north of the equator